 If a tree falls in the forest but no one is around to hear it, does it make a sound?
 The business equivalent of that brain teaser might be: “If my company launches a new product but no one knows, does it make any money?”
 The short answer to that second question is no, probably not.
 That’s where marketing and promotion come in.
 A successful public relations campaign often begins with a press release.
-There are different kinds of PR campaigns, and they each warrant a customized approach.
-So, what are the types of press releases?
-We’ll list the five most common ones, and we’ll talk a little about timing and distribution.
+Think of press releases as your brand’s megaphone to the world.
+Of course, there are many different uses for press releases, but the most frequently used ones are:

 As the name implies, you’ll use this type of press release to publicize an event that your company is holding or sponsoring.
 You may have a few goals for your event press release.